 As I have said elsewhere, I don't like stage hypnotism.
 However, when people go into hypnosis on stage, they're not asleep or unresponsive.
 It wouldn't be much of a show if they were!

 The main concern for some people is that the hypnotherapist will have some sort of magical power over them.
-It is hardly surprising when Hypnotherapy is not Magic99% of the time, if hypnosis is discussed on TV, program makers turn to stage hypnotists for "authoratative information".
+It is hardly surprising when 99% of the time, if hypnosis is discussed on TV, program makers turn to stage hypnotists for "authoratative information".
 These people are good at making money by showing how clever they are!
-Also too many files/ Hypnotherapy is not Wizardryprograms will depict a "hypnotherapist" who also does shows, and who also is some sort of spiritualist".
+Also too many files/ programs will depict a "hypnotherapist" who also does shows, and who also is some sort of spiritualist".

 It is true that many (actually very good) hypnotherapists truly believe in such things as past lives and the spirit world.
 You don't have to believe in such things for it to work!
 I don't believe any of it, I must say.
 There is no magic and the only power used is the natural power of your own mind to heal itself and your body.